-At present, the chosen funds do not have any explicit ESG integration.
-Quilter's reasons for this are clearly set out, and in our view are reasonable, but this is a rapidly evolving area and we expect that Quilter will need to keep this approach under review as asset managers begin to offer a wider range of cost effective multi-asset solutions that could be suitable for Pathways 1 and 3 in particular.
+At present, only Pathway 4 has an ESG overlay but the remaining Pathways do not have any ESG integration.
+Quilter's reasons for this are clearly set out, and in our view are reasonable.

+This is a rapidly evolving area and we expect that Quilter will need to keep this approach under review as asset managers begin to offer a wider range of cost effective multi-asset solutions that could be suitable for Pathways 1 and 3 in particular.